S-Dey/ElementX/README.md

 ## Requirements

-Turbo C++ 3.0 with the BGI Library.
+Turbo C++ 3.0 with the BGI library.

 ## Notes